conestack/yafowil.yaml/README.rst

 Resolution of definition values
 -------------------------------

-Beside static values, definitions may contain python expressions, access to a rendering context and pointers to callables.
+Beside static values, definitions may contain python expressions, i18n message strings, access to a rendering context and pointers to callables.

+- If definition value starts with ``i18n:``, a message string gets created by calling given message factory.

 - If definition value starts with ``expr:``, a callback wrapper is created which gets executed each time the widget tree gets rendered.
 For security